MichaelOreillyMor/BaseProject/README.md

 # 2 The Game

-This game is fully focused on creating great and flexible software and project architecture.
+For this example I´m fully focused on creating a flexible architecture that can grow with the project.
 Materials, Lights or textures optimizations and game feel are not taken into consideration.

-Minimum requirements (MVP) defined for this game example:
+The minimum requirements that were given to me are:

 - It's a turn based game, player VS AI.
 - It has a board composed of N x M cells.